lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/lpcvc2023_sample_solution/README.md

 - `typing_extensions==4.1.1`

 ## Compressing to pyz
-python3.6 -m zipapp  solution  -p='/usr/bin/env python3.6'
+From outside solution directory in which solution is the directory name: `python3.6 -m zipapp  solution  -p='/usr/bin/env python3.6'`

 ## Formatting